AbdulafeezOK/alx-pre-course/0x01-git/README.md

 <br>
 up_to_date
 <br>
-How to be up to date
+How to be up to date in git